Free ASE Certification A1-A8 Practice Test (2026)

 Structure of the ASE Certification Test

-The ASE Certification Test is divided into several sections, each focusing on a different aspect of automotive service.
-For the Master Automobile Technician certification, these sections are A1 (Engine Repair), A2 (Automatic Transmission/Transaxle), A3 (Manual Drive Train and Axles), A4 (Suspension and Steering), A5 (Brakes), A6 (Electrical/Electronic Systems), A7 (Heating and Air Conditioning), and A8 (Engine Performance).
-Each section consists of multiple-choice questions that test both theoretical knowledge and practical skills.
+The ASE Automobile series for Master Automobile Technician status includes eight separate exams: A1 (Engine Repair), A2 (Automatic Transmission/Transaxle), A3 (Manual Drive Train and Axles), A4 (Suspension and Steering), A5 (Brakes), A6 (Electrical/Electronic Systems), A7 (Heating and Air Conditioning), and A8 (Engine Performance).
+Each test is computer-based and uses multiple-choice questions built around practical, real-world shop scenarios.

 Scoring of the ASE Certification Test